-To study the roles people play in prison situations, Zimbardo converted a basement of the Stanford University psychology building into a mock prison.
+Procedure: To study the roles people play in prison situations, Zimbardo converted a basement of the Stanford University psychology building into a mock prison.
 He advertised for students to play the roles of prisoners and guards for a fortnight.
-21 male college students (chosen from 75 volunteers) were screened for psychological normality and paid $15 per day to take part in the experiment.
+24 male college students (chosen from 75 volunteers) were screened for psychological normality and paid $15 per day to take part in the experiment.

-Here they were treated like every other criminal.
 They were fingerprinted, photographed and ‘booked’.
 Then they were blindfolded and driven to the psychology department of Stanford University, where Zimbardo had had the basement set out as a prison, with barred doors and windows, bare walls and small cells.
 Here the deindividuation process began.

 When the prisoners arrived at the prison they were stripped naked, deloused, had all their personal possessions removed and locked away, and were given prison clothes and bedding.
 They were issued a uniform, and referred to by their number only.
 Their clothes comprised a smock with their number written on it, but no underclothes.
 They also had a tight nylon cap, and a chain around one ankle.

-Findings: Within a very short time both guards and prisoners were settling into their new roles, the guards adopting theirs quickly and easily.
+Findings: Within a very short time both guards and prisoners were settling into their new roles, with the guards adopting theirs quickly and easily.

 Within hours of beginning the experiment some guards began to harass prisoners.
 They behaved in a brutal and sadistic manner, apparently enjoying it.
 Other guards joined in, and other prisoners were also tormented.

 The prisoners were taunted with insults and petty orders, they were given pointless and boring tasks to accomplish, and they were generally dehumanized.